 A 12-minute ferry ride across Port Jackson followed by a gondola ride will take you up to the world-class Taronga zoo, home to over 2,600 animals and 340 species.
 Set in tropical gardens, you can witness the animals close up with the stunning Sydney city skyline as a backdrop.
 This is also a great spot to see Australian wildlife, including Koala bear feeding experiences and a chance to see the rare duck-billed platypus.

 Sydney Opera House

 One of the most beautiful buildings in the world, the Sydney Opera House has dominated the Sydney skyline and has become a proud symbol of the city since 1973.
 The opera house actually contains six theatres, showing a range of music, dance, comedy and spoken word performances.
 Multilingual tours of the opera house are available most days and provide a friendly and thorough introduction to the building and its history.
-Check the listings before you go, as the programme is just as diverse as Australia itself.
+Check the listings before you go, as the program is just as diverse as Australia itself.

 Where to Stay

-Sydney has one of the best hostels in the world, as Sydney Harbour YHA in the Rocks district has views across the harbour.
+Sydney has one of the best hostels in the world, as Sydney Harbour YHA in the Rocks district has views across the harbor.
 Though pricier than most hostels, the location and view are more than worth it, and you won’t find it cheaper in the city.